williamkeller/dot-files/README.md

 At some point, I'll make an automated way to do this, but I don't use it often enough now to bother.

+#### Submodules

+This repo uses submodules, so after clone this, run `git submodule update --init`

+Occasionall run `git submodule update` to update the submodules.

 #### Prerequisits

 neovim (brew)